deepesdl/deepesdl-doc/docs/datasets/datastores.md

 **Please note:** In order to access data from the commercial Sentinel Hub service, you need Sentinel Hub API credentials.

-Within DeepESDL there is the possibility to apply for Sentinel Hub access - please contact the DeepESDL team.
+DeepESDL users may apply for sponsored Sentinel Hub subscriptions - please contact the DeepESDL team.

 Initializing the xcube datastore for Sentinel Hub: